codeulike/SandboxBerry/README.md

 should not be used for transferring **into** a production instance.
 Because of this, SandboxBerry will only allow you to specify Sandboxes as the target.

+# License

+SandboxBerry is Open Source under the GPL2 license.

 # Downloading

 SandboxBerry is a windows application written in C# and uses the .NET Framework 4.5.